 The fire tower allows visitors to view Mt.
 Washington and the Camden Hills on a clear day.
 The trails are moderately difficult, including some elevation gain through a conifer-hardwood forest that includes many old sugar maples.
-Blueberry picking was popular along the Blueberry Trail until the forest grew in around the fields, but the Kennebec Land Trust is working to rejuvenate the blueberry fields so that hikers can enjoy a sweet treat during the later summer months.
-The Mount Pisgah Conservation Area contains 800 acres of permanently conserved land, including 94 acres called the Mount Pisgah Fire Tower property, which is owned by the town of Winthrop.
+The Mount Pisgah Conservation Area contains over 1,000 acres of permanently conserved land, including 94-acre Mount Pisgah Fire Tower property, owned by the Town of Winthrop.

 Snowmobiles permitted only on clearly-marked trails.

 For more information about the land or the trails, visit the Kennebec Land Trust online, or contact:Kennebec Land Trust

 From ME-133 in Wayne turn south onto Fairbanks Road.
 At the end, turn left onto the Mt.
 Pisgah Road.
 Travel south about 1.7 miles – the parking lot is on the left.